Updated June 18, 2020

 We continue to manufacture our solutions as we closely monitor the global impacts of COVID-19.
 We will continue to comply with federal, state, and local government mandates, adjusting in real time as necessary, to keep our employees and others safe.

-Weeks ago, when news of the COVID-19 crisis broke, we began to implement key elements of our emergency response plan in anticipation of a crisis.
+In late February, when news of the COVID-19 crisis broke, we began to implement key elements of our emergency response plan in anticipation of a crisis.
 These are included in the information below.

 Keeping Employees and Our Communities Safe

 We are closely following the up-to-the-minute recommendations from the Centers for Disease Control and Prevention, World Health Organization, Occupational Health & Safety and local, county, and state health agencies to ensure the safety of our employees and the communities where we live and work.
 We are: